Darkhawk: War of Kings

 Darkhawk is involved with the War of Kings event in a four-issue series written by Dan Abnett and Andy Lanning called War of Kings: Ascension.
-With the Loners series ending with low sales and unlikely to be followed with a sequel series, series writer CB Cebulski was assigned to write a two-issue War of Kings: Darkhawk series, with Dan Abnett and Andy Lanning co-scripting the second issue to ensure it tied into their own Ascension series.
+With the Loners series ending with low sales and unlikely to be followed with a sequel series, series writer C. B. Cebulski was assigned to write a two-issue War of Kings: Darkhawk series, with Abnett and Lanning co-scripting the second issue to ensure it tied into their own Ascension series.

-A second Darkhawk armor appears near the Powell family home, and the unknown occupant of the armor forces Powell to transform to his own armored form shortly before an explosion rocks the immediate area.
+In the series, a second Darkhawk armor appears near the Powell family home, and the unknown occupant of the armor forces Powell to transform to his own armored form shortly before an explosion rocks the immediate area.
 Powell's family survives the blast, but his mother is critically injured.

 The new Darkhawk introduces himself as Talon and claims to be part of the Fraternity of Raptors, an order created as "the curators of history, and the custodians of the future," of which he and Powell are the last two members.
 He also explains that Powell's anger issues are a direct result of the amulet not being designed to work with humans.
 Talon offers to assist Powell with the amulet, and after some deliberation he opts to do so; the two then retreat to the Negative Zone.

 The story picks up in War of Kings: Ascension.
 Powell and Talon are fighting a group of Chitinauts, bug troops that serve Catastrophus, a lieutenant of Annihilus, but Talon's brutal techniques horrify Powell.
-Later, Powell reveals that he wanted to be just like his friend Nova.
-Talon explains to him that the Nova Corps are nothing compared to the Fraternity of Raptors, referring to themselves as "architects of fate".
-Eventually, after being tricked by Talon into fighting just as lethally, Powell manages to connect to the Datasong of the Null Source, which gives him visions of the true past of the Fraternity—a history of kidnappings and assassinations which lead Powell to conclude that the Fraternity are "the bad guys."
-At this point, Talon attacks him, purging Powell's consciousness from the armor, which manifests a new persona: Razor.
+Powell manages to connect to the Datasong of the Null Source, which gives him visions of the true past of the Fraternity—a history of kidnappings and assassinations which lead Powell to conclude that the Fraternity are the real villains.
+At this point, Talon attacks him, purging Powell's consciousness from the armor and manifesting a new persona: Razor.